open-telemetry/opentelemetry-collector-contrib/receiver/k8sclusterreceiver/README.md

 API server.
 It uses the K8s API to listen for updates.
 A single instance of this receiver should be used to monitor a cluster.

-Currently, this receiver supports authentication via service accounts only.
-See [example](#example) for more information.

 ## Metrics

 Details about the metrics produced by this receiver can be found in [metadata.yaml](./metadata.yaml) and [documentation.md](./documentation.md).